Daiyaoxu/Daiyaoxu/README.md

 - 👋 Hi, I’m @Daiyao Xu
-- 👀 I’m interested in Simulation of Laser Induced Interstitial Thermotherapy and Electron Beam Optics.
+- 👀 I’m interested in numerical Simulation and compact modeling.
-- 🌱 I’m currently learning Calorific Value Simulation，Electromagnetic Simulation and Mesh Partitioning Strategies。
-- 💞️ I’m looking to collaborate on FEM FDM projects
 - 📫 How to reach me by davidxu0829@gmail.com

 <!---